Welcome to Treesource!

 Our purpose is to provide a journalistically rigorous perspective on the value of forests, as well as the goods and services they produce.
 These goods and services include: water, wildlife, wood, energy, carbon storage, recreation and spiritual renewal that can serve communities and all of society sustainably.
 We strive to gather, analyze and synthesize information on whether or not forest-land management, manufacturing, maintenance of biodiversity, water, and recreation are being integrated into a healthy environment, a healthy economy and a healthy society for the long term, that is sustainably.

-Dave Atkins, President/CEO is a “Sustainabilist”; his passion is to bring together the social, environmental and economic elements needed to create a sustainable society.
-A Forester and Forest Ecologist by training and practice; attended Humboldt State University where he got a B.S. in Forest Science.
+David Atkins, President/CEO is a “Sustainabilist”; his passion is to bring together the social, environmental and economic elements needed to create a sustainable society.
+A Forester and Forest Ecologist by training and practice; attended Humboldt State University, where he got a B.S. in Forest Science.
 He worked for the US Forest Service in Oregon, Montana.
-In mid-career he got a M.S. degree in Forest Ecology at the University of Montana.
+In mid-career, he got a M.S. degree in Forest Ecology at the University of Montana.
 He developed and managed the Fuels for Schools Initiative starting in 2001, which used waste wood to produce heat.
-He finished his career in the Forest Service national office working with the office of the Secretary of Agriculture and multiple USDA agencies, DOE, EPA and nongovernmental partner organizations and the private sector managing the Wood to Energy program and starting the Wood Innovations initiative, which expanded the use of mass timber products in commercial mid and high rise buildings.
+He finished his career in the Forest Service national office working with the office of the Secretary of Agriculture and multiple USDA agencies, DOE, EPA and nongovernmental partner organizations and the private sector managing the Wood to Energy program and starting the Wood Innovations initiative, which expanded the use of mass timber products in commercial mid- and high-rise buildings.

 Sherry Devlin has been a Montana journalist since 1979, when she began work at the Missoulian as its environment and natural resources reporter.
 In 2006, she was named the Missoulian’s editor, serving in that position for a decade and leading the newspaper’s transition into the digital age.
 She was the first female editor of a major Montana daily newspaper.
 Over the years, Sherry also has been a reporter for the Associated Press, Longmont (Colorado) Daily Times-Call, Boulder (Colorado) Daily Camera and the Summit County (Colorado) Journal.
 In addition, she taught reporting at the University of Montana for more than 10 years.
 She is a graduate of the University of Colorado in news/editorial journalism, and took graduate courses in politics and economics at American University.